ome/omero-cli-transfer/README.md

 pip install omero-cli-transfer
 ```
 It is possible to do the same thing without `conda` as long as your python/pip version is at least 3.8,
-but that will require locally building a wheel for `zeroc-ice` (which pip does automatically) - it is a
+but that will require either installing a prebuilt wheel for `zeroc-ice` (Glencoe Software provides them [here](https://github.com/glencoesoftware/zeroc-ice-py-linux-x86_64/releases) or locally building a wheel for `zeroc-ice` (which pip does automatically) - the latter is a
 process that can be anything from "completely seamless and without issues" to "I need to install every
 dependency ever imagined".
 Try at your own risk.